Björn Borg: 1991–93: Attempted comeback

 In 1991–1993, Borg attempted a comeback on the men's professional tennis tour, coached by Welsh karate expert Ron Thatcher.
 Before his 1991 return, Borg grew his hair out as it had been during his previous professional tennis career, and he returned to using a wooden racket; he had kept his hair short and used modern graphite rackets in exhibitions he played during the late 1980s.
 Borg, however, failed to win a single match.
 He faced Jordi Arrese in his first match back, again at Monte Carlo, but without practising or playing any exhibition matches, and lost in two sets.
 In his first nine matches, played in 1991 and 1992, Borg failed to win a single set.
 He fared slightly better in 1993, taking a set off his opponent in each of the three matches he played.
-He came closest to getting a win in what turned out to be his final tour match, falling to second seed Alexander Volkov 6–4, 3–6, 6–7^{(7–9)} at the 1993 Kremlin Cup in Moscow.
+On 9 November 1993 at the Kremlin Cup in Moscow in what turned out to be his final tour match, he came closest to getting a win but failed to convert a match point and eventually lost to second seed and world No. 17 Alexander Volkov 6–4, 3–6, 6–7^{(7–9)}.

 In 1992, Borg, aged 35, using a graphite racket, defeated John Lloyd, 37, at the Inglewood Forum Tennis Challenge.
 Borg later joined the Champions tour, using modern rackets.